tyxmn/minecraft-server-optimization/Eng.md

 Links to plugins which really optimize server: [ServerBooster] (https://www.spigotmc.org/resources/%E2%9C%85must-have%E2%9C%85-serverbooster-%E2%9A%A1optimize-your-server-anti-lag-fps-boost-multilanguage%E2%9A%A1.72184/), [MFM] (https://www.spigotmc.org/resources/mob-farm-manager-supports-1-7-10-up-to-1-17-hopper-support.15127/).

 Plugins that automatically save the world - demolish.
 Multiverse Core replace with Bungecord - a system that allows you to link multiple servers with each other.
 Also, download plugins **only from these sites**: [spigotmc.org](https://www.spigotmc.org/), [dev.bukkit.org](https://dev.bukkit.org/).
+You might consider [Songoda](https://songoda.com/) and [MC-Market](https://www.mc-market.org/).
 Please don't look for resources elsewhere.

-*And one more thing: I advise you not to clog your server with too many plugins.
+*I advise you not to clog your server with too many plugins.
 The more plugins, the greater the load on the server.
-Add as many plugins as your players will enjoy playing.
-Agree, when you see a text in the bossbar, scorboard, automatic messages in the chat, and even more inscriptions over the whole screen, the desire to leave the server increases to 100%, right?
-Administrative plugins, which are used once in a while - take down, various add-ons, which few people will use - take down, unnecessary plugins simply delete.*
+Unnecessary plugins - delete.*

 ## Configurations

-There may be changes and additions in new versions of the article!

 ## [server.properties](https://minecraft.fandom.com/wiki/Server.properties)